Step 1: Complete a Grief Counseling Degree

 Step 3: Apply for a Grief Counselor Job

-While grief counseling can be offered as a standalone service, these counselors often work in healthcare, hospice, or general psychology group settings instead.
+While grief counseling can be a standalone service, these counselors often work in healthcare, hospice, or general psychology group settings instead.
 Therefore, such facilities should be among your first stops when seeking employment.

 What Careers Can I Pursue With a Grief Counselor Degree?